 Can a polygraph help prove I am telling the truth?

-No polygraph examination can prove truth, innocence or guilt.
-A properly conducted examination may provide additional investigative information about responses to clear, behaviour-focused questions, but it must be interpreted cautiously and in context.
+No polygraph examination can prove truth, innocence, guilt or the underlying historical fact.
+A properly conducted examination may provide additional investigative information about physiological responses concerning defined behavioural propositions, but the data must be interpreted cautiously, independently and in context.

 Is every case suitable for a polygraph?

-No. Suitability depends on voluntary participation, the absence of overriding safeguarding or welfare concerns, and whether the matter can be converted into clear, specific and testable behavioural questions.
+No. Suitability depends on voluntary participation, the absence of overriding safeguarding or welfare concerns, and whether the matter can be formulated as one or more clear, specific behavioural propositions appropriate to the selected examination technique.

 What makes a polygraph question testable?